arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ### LoRa®

-One feature that boosts Portenta's Max Carrier possibilities is its onboard LoRa® module, the CMWX1ZZABZ-078 from Murata®.
+One feature that boosts Portenta Max Carrier possibilities is its onboard LoRa® module, the CMWX1ZZABZ-078 from Murata®.
 LoRaWAN® is a Low Power Wide Area Network (LPWAN) protocol designed to connect low-power devices to the Internet.
-It was developed to meet and fulfill Internet of Things (IoT) devices' requirements, such as low power consumption and low data throughput.
+It has been developed to meet and fulfill Internet of Things (IoT) devices' requirements, such as low power consumption and low data throughput.

-A dedicated SMA connector (J9) allows for an external antenna.
+A dedicated SMA connector (J9) is available for connecting an external antenna.

 ![Portenta Max Carrier with LoRa® Antenna](assets/LoRaAntenna.png)